zlcting/midea-ac-py/README.md

+Updated home-assistant component for hass version 0.96 and the "climate-1.0" changes.

+It does not read the device's state on initial connection, since for some reason the update method causes my device to turn on and be set to fan only mode.
+(This is a bug to be fixed in [andersonshatch/midea-ac-lib](https://github.com/andersonshatch/midea-ac-lib)... if only I knew how.)

+Instead, it restores state from home-assistant's previous state.
+This should work okay as long as you only alter the state of your device using home-assisant.

 ## No more development
 Unfortunately I do not have access to my Midea Air Conditioners as I have relocated to a new house.
 This means that I cannot reliably support this library due to not being able to test it with real hardware anymore.

+Original Readme:
 # midea-ac-py

 This is a library to allow communicating to a Midea AC via the Midea Cloud.